 - Take pictures then start dressing the animal.

-- Temperatures above 45 degrees are not cool enough to hang or cool wild game.
+- Outdoor temperatures above 45°F are not cool enough to hang or cool wild game.

 - Get it to your processor for proper cooling.